Akuli/jou/doc/tutorial.md

 - Jou uses C's standard library.
 - Jou integer types are fixed-size and can wrap around.
 - All data in a computer consists of bytes.
 High-level languages hide this fact, Jou exposes it.
-- Jou is not memory safe.
 - Jou doesn't hide various other details about how your computer works.
+- Jou has Undefined Behavior.
 - Jou uses manual memory management, not garbage-collection.

 If none of this makes any sense to you, that's fine.
-The rest of this page explains it all using lots of example code, so that you will learn Jou as you continue reading.
+The rest of this page explains it all using lots of example code.

 Basically, all of this means that Jou is more difficult to use, but as a result, Jou code tends to run faster than e.g. Python (see [the performance docs](./perf.md) for more details).
-Also, knowing Jou makes learning other low-level languages (Rust, C, C++, ...) much easier.
+Also, knowing Jou makes learning other low-level languages (C, C++, Rust, ...) much easier.

 ## Main function and binaries

-When you run a Jou program, Jou first produces an executable file and then runs it.
+When you run a Jou program, Jou first produces an executable file, and then runs it.
 On Windows, executable file names must end with `.exe` (e.g. `jou.exe` or `hello.exe`).
 On most other systems, executable files typically don't have a file extension at all (e.g. `jou` or `hello`).
 By default, Jou places executables into a folder named `jou_compiled/`.